tikoflano/bareos/docs/manuals/source/TasksAndConcepts/AutomatedDiskBackup.rst

      Maximum Volumes = 7
    }

 We keep the data for 20 days rather than just a week as the needs require.
 To reduce the proliferation of volume names, we keep a week’s worth of data (6 incremental backups) in each Volume.
 In practice, the retention period should be set to just a bit more than a week and keep only two or three volumes instead of five.
-Again, the lost is very little and as the system reaches the full steady state, we can adjust these values so that the total disk usage doesn’t exceed the disk capacity.
+Again, the lost is very little and as the system reaches the full steady state, we can adjust these values so that the total disk usage doesn't exceed the disk capacity.

-If you have two clients, the simplest thing to do is to increase the maximum volume jobs from 6 to 12.
-As mentioned above, it is also possible limit the size of the volumes.
-However, in that case, you will need to have a better idea of the volume or add sufficient volumes to the pool so that you will be assured that in the next cycle (after 20 days) there is at least one volume that is pruned and can be recycled.

 Configuration Files
 -------------------

 The following example shows you the actual files used, with only a few minor modifications to simplify things.

 The Director’s configuration file is as follows: